A Self-Drive Day Tour of Niue’s West Coast

 Avatele to Tamakautoga

-Travel north along the coastal road for approximately 1km (0.6 miles) and you’ll come across highlights such as the quaint arts and gift shop of Kauhi Krafts, as well as the Pofitu Sea Track leading to a picturesque beach.
+Travel north along the coastal road for approximately 1 km (0.6 m) and you’ll come across highlights such as the Pofitu Sea Track leading to a picturesque beach.
 You’re likely to have it all to yourself.

 Travel about another kilometre and you’ll reach the Scenic Matavai Resort.
 The resort is another option to enjoy some dining along with the expansive views across Niue’s rugged coast.